-In the world of social selling, salespeople’s social profiles should be more than digital resumes.
-They should actively help you cultivate a reputation with your buyers as a trusted advisor who can bring fresh insights to their business.
-For this reason, you should redo your social profiles to change the intended audience from recruiters to potential buyers.
+In the world of social selling, your social media account needs to be more than a digital resume.
+Your profiles should actively help you cultivate a reputation with your buyers as a trusted advisor who brings fresh insights to their business.

 - Link to your company’s Twitter account (Example: Sales Rep @company).